sakshamsri4/next_gen_udyam/docs/activity_log.md

       - Added `SearchHistoryItem` for displaying search history
       - Implemented empty state and loading state with shimmer effect
     - Integrated with existing modules:
-      - Updated app routes to include search module
+      - Updated app routes to use SearchView for the jobs route
-      - Added search module to bottom navigation
+      - Updated bottom navigation bar to show search icon instead of car icon
+      - Updated dashboard quick actions to link to the search functionality
       - Ensured proper navigation between modules
     - Fixed Hive integration issues:
       - Created `hive_adapters.dart` for centralized adapter registration